Bitlend-protocol/bitlend-docs/not_used/compound-js.md

 ## Governance

 Makes a request to the GovernanceService API.
 The Governance Service includes three endpoints to retrieve information about COMP accounts.
-For more details, see the Compound API documentation.
+For more details, see the Bitlend API documentation.

 - `options` (object) A JavaScript object of API request parameters.
 - `endpoint` (string) A string of the name of the corresponding governance service endpoint.
 Valid values are `proposals`, `voteReceipts`, or `accounts`.